chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api-advanced-management.md

 ### Revoke API key
-By sending a `PUT` request to the `/revoke` action of the management module, you can update existing API keys.
+By sending a `PUT` request to the `/revoke` action of the management module, you can revoke an API key.
+Revoking a key will also revoke all its child keys.

 **Note:** You cannot revoke API keys you haven't issued yourself (i.e., which are children or grand children of your API key).